bluem-development/bluem-woocommerce/readme.txt

 ==== Identity Shortcode ====
 Activated if iDIN  is activated as a module from the Settings > Bluem page.

 Using this shortcode, it is possible to allow users to identify separate from WooCommerce and a shop context.
-This can be used on a the account information page to encourage people to verify their identities.
+This can be used on the account information page to encourage people to verify their identities.
 Shortcode: `[bluem_identificatieformulier]`

 It is possible to programmatically block display and functionality on your site based on the verification status.
 Please contact us if you are interested in developing this in your site.